Wiener filtering and multi-tracer techniques for dark matter cross-correlations between gamma-ray emission and galaxy catalogs: Conclusions

 From one side, we have studied the impact of adopting a Wiener filter on the measured redshift distribution of the galaxy catalog, based on the expected gamma-ray emission.
 This method requires to apply a specific redshift-dependent weighting scheme to the galaxy distribution, for which we have investigated different strategies.
 From the other side, we have investigated if the adoption of the full multi-tracer information available, i.e. the proper combination of the auto- and cross-correlations of the two observables (galaxy distribution and unresolved gamma-ray background map), can help in improving the sensitivity of the cross-correlation analysis.

 We have found that the adoption of a weighting scheme based on the emission model of dark matter alone (not in combination with the astrophysical sources emission, i.e. {\it DM-only} technique) is the most effective in improving the sensitivity to the DM particle parameters when the cross-correlation observable is used as a single observable, i.e. not in combination with the full multi-tracers.
-This method allows to improve by a factor of 2/2.5 the constraint on the DM annihilation cross section $\sv$ over the whole mass range, as compared to the standard correlation technique based on the gamma-rays $\otimes$ galaxies cross-correlation technique.
+This method allows to improve by a factor ranging from 2 to 2.5 the constraint on the DM annihilation cross section $\sv$ over the whole mass range, as compared to the standard correlation technique based on the gamma-rays $\otimes$ galaxies cross-correlation technique.
 The adoption of the full multi-tracers information, i.e. the combined analysis of the galaxy $\otimes$ gamma-ray cross-correlation with the galaxy $\otimes$ galaxy auto-correlation and gamma-ray $\otimes$ gamma-ray autocorrelation, allows to improve the bounds for DM masses below about 50 GeV up to a factor of 5 as compared to the standard analysis (gamma-ray $\otimes$ galaxies), even without the adoption of the filter.
 The {\it DM-only} filter becomes again instrumental in improving the bounds for heavier dark matter masses: nevertheless, in this case, the sensitivity reach is similar to what can be obtained by the adoption of the filter with the gamma-ray $\otimes$ galaxies cross-correlation.
+Concerning the robustness of the two proposed techniques, there are two aspects to be considered, as we are looking at the combined effect of optimal weights and a multi-tracer approach.
+Care for the latter has to be taken when considering auto-correlation spectra.
+Indeed, cross-correlation spectra are known to be very robust to systematic errors, as additive systematics in any of both fields will drop in the cross-correlation (assuming systematics do not correlate, which is expected to be largely true in our case since we are considering cross-correlation of fields which are measured in a totally independent way) .
+On the other hand, auto-correlation spectra need to be modeled carefully, as any residual systematics will propagate into the multi-tracer result \cite{Cross_Alimi_Valls_Blanchard,Theroleofcross_Blanchard}.
+This notwithstanding, the observables of our analysis are well-known astrophysical and cosmological observables, and their separate analyses (auto-correlation spectra) have been carried out and confronted with theoretical models in an extensive set of analyses, ensuring a high degree of reliability of the modeling employed \citep{Fermi-LAT:2018udj, Ando_2MRS_2018}.
+Coming to the Wiener filters, the main assumption is the knowledge of the gamma-ray kernel, by which we weight the galaxy one so that the two kernels can match \cite{Fisher_Lahav_Wiener,Lahav_Fisher_Wiener,Zaroubi_Hoffman_Fisher_Wiener,Alonso_Wiener_GW,}.
+If our knowledge is unsatisfactory, the real kernels of the gamma-ray emission will not overlap with that of the weighted galaxies.
+However, the outcome of this would result into a sub-optimal weighting and, as a consequence, the SNR will not increase and the improper modeling will not be selected by the technique.
+Iteratively, one can try and optimise the matching - effectively following a matched-filter approach, which is what we are proposing here.